Efficient Video Transformers with Spatial-Temporal Token Selection: Introduction

-In this paper, we introduce Spatial-Temporal Token Selection (\system), a lightweight module that learns to allocate computational resources spatially and temporally in video transformers.
-In particular, \system contains temporal token selection networks and spatial selection networks, collaborating with each other to use as few tokens as possible.
-Each selection network is a multi-layer perceptron (MLP) that predicts the importance score of each token, which can be attached to any location of a transformer model.
+In this paper, we introduce Spatial-Temporal Token Selection (\system), a lightweight and plug-and-play module that learns to allocate computational resources spatially and temporally in video transformers.
+In particular, \system consists of a temporal token selection network and a spatial token selection network, collaborating with each other to use as few tokens as possible.
+Each selection network is a multi-layer perceptron (MLP) that predicts the importance score of each token and can be attached to any location of a transformer model.
 Conditioned on these scores, we choose a few tokens with higher scores for downstream processing.
-More specifically, given a sequence of patch embeddings, \system selects a few important clips.
-Then for each clip, we re-split the token sequences into anchors with regular shapes, and select one anchor which contributes most to video recognition.
-However, it is worth pointing out selecting top scores is not differentiable and thus poses challenges for training.
+More specifically, given a sequence of input tokens, \system first selects a few important frames over the entire time horizon.
+Then for each frame, we split the token sequences into anchors with regular shapes, and select only one anchor which contributes most to video recognition.
+However, it is worth pointing out that selecting tokens with top scores is not differentiable and thus poses challenges for training.
 To mitigate this issue, we resort to a recently proposed differentiable Top-K selection algorithm~\cite{berthet2020learning} to make selection end-to-end trainable using the perturbed maximum method.
 This also allows us to explicitly control how many tokens are used.

 We conduct extensive experiments on two large-scale video datasets Kinetics-400~\cite{kay2017kinetics} and Something-Something-v2~\cite{goyal2017something} using MViT~\cite{fan2021multiscale} and VideoSwin~\cite{liu2021video} as backbones, to illustrate the effectiveness of our method.
 The experimental results demonstrate that \system can effectively improve the efficiency at the cost of only a slight loss of accuracy.
-In particular, by keeping only 50\% of the input tokens, \system reduces the computational cost measured in giga floating-point operations (GFLOPs) by more than $45\%$ with a drop of accuracy within 0.7\% on Kinetics-400 by using MViT~\cite{fan2021multiscale} as the backbone.
+In particular, by keeping only $50\%$ of the input tokens, \system reduces the computational cost measured in giga floating-point operations (GFLOPs) by more than $33\%$ with a drop of accuracy within $0.7\%$ on Kinetics-400 by using MViT~\cite{fan2021multiscale} as backbone.
 When more computational resources are allocated, \system achieves a similar performance as the original model but saves more than 20\% of the computation.